Southampton-RSG-Training/git-novice/slides/index.md

 - `nano climate_analysis.py`
 - `git diff`
 - `git add climate_analysis.py`
-- `git commit -m "Your commit message"`
+- `git commit -m "Your message"`

 ### Challenge

-- Use `nano` to add `# TODO: Add rainfall processing code` to the end of `climate_analysis.py`
+- Use `nano` to edit `climate_analysis.py`
+- Add "`# TODO: Add rainfall processing code`" to the end
-- Commit the change to the repository.
+- Commit the change to the repository

 ### Solution